URGENT: STOP New Legislation-Truck Driver Wages at Risk!!

 US Capitol Switchboard 202-224-3121

-Denham Language, now referred to as “Federal Authority” language or FAAAA(F4A) Preemption language will be included in the THUD bill coming up for vote soon.
-The section of the THUD bill with the “poison language” will preside in FEDERAL Authority SEC 134 of the bill.
+Denham Language, now referred to as “Federal Authority” language or FAAAA(F4A) Preemption language will be included in the THUD bill coming up for vote soon OR the VERY POPULAR Infrastructure bill on the horizon.
+The section of the THUD bill with the “poison language” would preside in FEDERAL Authority SEC 134 of the bill.

 Certain state laws assert that employees must be paid for ALL working time as well as rest breaks. (drivers do not have to take these rest breaks, but they are paid for them)